AE Program Policies

 Attendance will not be taken during class but will be taken during lab.
 If you miss a class you are still responsible for any material discussed or assignments given.
 A large portion of each class will be used for problem solving in small groups.
 All students are expected to participate in class discussions and problem solving.
 Students who are often absent will find themselves at a disadvantage during the tests.
 If you miss a lab session, you will get zero score on this lab.

 Cell phone use is prohibited during class/lab.
 Turn off or silence your cell phones, and music/media players while in class / lab.
 Do not answer your phone and do not text during class / lab.
 If you violate these policies you will be asked to leave the class / lab with subsequent loss of points.
 Furthermore, repeated violations and disruption of the class will be referred to the SJSU’s Judicial Affairs Officer.

-Failing Math and Physics
+Multiple Failures in Math and Physics

 Intellectual Property Rights

 The intelectual property rights for any student work performed in any AE course under supervision of an AE faculty member and/or collaboration of outside agencies or companies belong to and are commonly owned by all participating parties (e.g. supervising faculty member(s), student(s), outside agency/company, etc.).
 It follows that any publications or patents resulting from such collaborative efforts must bear the names of all contributors, including the supervising faculty.

 - You are required to work in teams for a number of assignments.
 Please make yourself available to meet and work with your teammates outside of class.

 - Instructor will normally form all the teams.